Trump picks E.J. Antoni as new Bureau of Labor Statistics head after firing old commissioner amid weak jobs report

 "There are better ways to collect, process, and disseminate data—that is the task for the next BLS commissioner, and only consistent delivery of accurate data in a timely manner will rebuild the trust that has been lost over the last several years," he wrote shortly after Mr. Trump fired the former BLS chief.

-Mr. Trump nominated him in a Truth Social post, saying he "will ensure that the Numbers released are HONEST and ACCURATE."
+Mr. Trump nominated Antoni in a Truth Social post, saying he "will ensure that the Numbers released are HONEST and ACCURATE."

 Antoni will need to be confirmed by the Senate.
 The Bureau of Labor Statistics is currently led by acting Commissioner William Watrowski, who has worked at the agency for decades.

-Mr. Trump ordered his administration to terminate Erika McEntarfer, the former commissioner of labor statistics, on Aug.
+Mr. Trump ordered his administration to terminate Erika McEntarfer, who had been commissioner of labor statistics, on Aug.
 1, hours after the release of the July jobs report data.
 That report showed a sharp slowdown in hiring, along with a steep downward revision to May and June's hiring numbers.

 Hours before her firing, Antoni criticized BLS for "data problems" and a trend of "highly problematic" revisions, though he also touted some figures in the July jobs report, including a jump in employment by native-born Americans and a slowdown in government jobs.

+In the wake of McEntarfer's firing, influential ex-Trump strategist Steve Bannon backed Antoni to take over the BLS.
+Antoni appeared on Bannon's show "War Room" on the day the jobs report came out, calling McEntarfer "incompetent."
+Days later, Bannon said "we're pushing" for Antoni to lead the BLS, and called him "the guy that almost single-handedly took it down by going through their numbers."

-Announcing McEntarfer's firing in a post on Truth Social, the president claimed — without evidence — McEntarfer had "faked the Jobs Numbers before the Election to try and boost Kamala's chances of Victory" and pledged to replace her "with someone much more competent and qualified."
+Announcing McEntarfer's firing in a post on Truth Social, the president claimed — without evidence — that she had "faked the Jobs Numbers before the Election to try and boost Kamala's chances of Victory" and pledged to replace her "with someone much more competent and qualified."

 The jobs report for October 2024, which was released on Nov.
 1, 2024, four days before Election Day, showed just 12,000 jobs were created — far short of the 100,000 forecast for the month — following two hurricanes and a major labor dispute.
 The following month, that figure was revised upward, to 36,000.
 September's jobs report, however, dramatically exceeded forecasts — 254,000 jobs were created, rather than the 140,000 economic analysts had expected.
 That figure was later revised down to 223,000.